 IRAs have become a popular retirement savings tool since they were introduced more than 40 years, and it’s inevitable that, as FINRA says, a new generation of IRA investors is emerging: One that has inherited or will inherit an IRA from a parent, spouse or someone else.

 When an investor opens an IRA, a beneficiary—such as a child or a spouse—is named with the intention that when the owner of an IRA dies, that beneficiary will inherit the IRA.
 Given the increase in the number of inherited IRAs, FINRA has issued an alert, noting that an inherited IRA can present challenges for new investors, who aren’t always aware of inherited IRA rules.

-If you inherit an IRA, FINRA provides valuable information on what to do next, including the following three tips for heirs and beneficiaries to help the ownership transition process go as smoothly as possible.
+What happens when you inherit an IRA?
+FINRA provides valuable information on what to do next, including the following three tips for heirs and beneficiaries to help the ownership transition process go as smoothly as possible.

 1. Notify the brokerage firm and/or custodian in a timely manner of an account holder’s death and be sure to provide all required documents.
 Contact the brokerage firm and custodian if you have questions about what documents they will need and how to obtain them.

 2. If you are the spouse who elects to treat an IRA as your own, know what you own.
 Take the time to understand your investment holdings, including the risks of each investment, associated fees and restrictions on when you can sell the investment.
 FINRA offers information about investment products and key investment concepts.

 3. As a spouse, you can assess whether the current brokerage firm, broker, and custodian are right for you.
 You may choose to stay with the deceased’s brokerage firm, broker and custodian, or transfer the account to another firm and broker.
 When deciding, FINRA reminds investors to check the background of the investment professional using FINRA BrokerCheck.